raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b04_javascript-logica-de-programacao/04.03_logica-de-programacao/README.md

 <p>In today's class, we learned more about programming logic and how we can divide bigger problems and smaller ones when we are developing our algorithms.</p>
 <h3>Final exercises - Requirements</h3>
 <ol>
-  <li>The factorial isO fatorial is the multiplication of a natural number for its predecessors, except zero.
+  <li>The factorial is the multiplication of a natural number for its predecessors, except zero.
 For example:
     <blockquote>
       <pre>
 The factorial is represented by the character !